Alishan Itinerary: How to Simplify This Part of Your Trip

 The next morning, you will be waking up very early for sunrise.
 The exact time of sunrise ranges from around 5:30 AM in summer to 7:00 AM in winter.

 You will most likely need to wake up around two hours before that to catch the sunrise train or hike to the sunrise viewpoints.
+You can also take a shuttle bus to sunrise, which departs from the visitor’s center.
+It is faster and less packed than the train.
+Buy your ticket (TWD 150) from the center the day before.

 Pro tip: If you Google “sunrise time at Alishan” for the date of your visit, you’ll need to add around 20 minutes to the times listed on sunrise/sunset websites.
 That’s because when you watch the sunrise at Alishan, you’ll need to wait for the sun to rise not only above the horizon but also above the peaks of the Yushan mountain chain.